ArtemPrihnich/ReactNativeProject/README.md

 # Social App
-Application with which you can create and comment on posts.
+An application developed for Android with which you can create and comment on posts.
 # Made with
 - Expo;
 - React;